 Becky Wai-Ling Packard

-Becky Wai-Ling Packard's expertise in the areas of mentoring and diversity, examining how individuals experience organizations when they are underrepresented and how organizations can improve the climate for underrepresented groups.
-She has conducted professional workshops, designed mentoring programs, and conducted climate assessments for numerous organizations.
-Packard has particular expertise in STEM persistence, with a book, over 30 published articles, and over a million dollars in funding to support her work in this area.
+Becky Wai-Ling Packard's expertise in the areas of mentoring and diversity, examining how individuals from underrepresented groups persist in their career plans and how organizations can improve their climate.
+She has conducted professional workshops, designed programs, and assessed climate for numerous organizations.
+Packard has particular expertise in STEM persistence, with a book, over 30 published articles, and over a million dollars in funding to support her work.
 The founding director of the teaching and learning program, and an educational psychologist by training, Packard uses community-based partnerships and case scenarios to create relevant and authentic experiences for students.

 Using preclinical models, Jared Schwartzer studies the interaction of the immune system and nervous system during brain development in utero, and the effects of these interactions on behavior during postnatal development.
 Much of his research is inspired by clinical and epidemiological trends observed in individuals with neurodevelopmental disorders.
 In the Schwartzer Lab, specialized techniques from neuroimmunology and behavioral neuroscience come together to explore how changes in the mother’s immune system influence social behavior in offspring.

 John Tawa studies the role of race in intergroup interactions; his past research includes studies on how resource competition impacts relations between minority groups, and the influence of racial essentialism on intergroup behaviors.
 Methodologically, Tawa is interested in directly assessing people's "real-time" behavior through virtual technology.
 For example, his past research has used the virtual world Second Life to study racial interactions.
 He is currently developing a study using virtual reality to examine racial bias in police use of lethal force.